bwbohl/guidelines/_guidelines-v4/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 {% include desc elem="meiHead" %}
 {% include desc elem="music" %}

-A typical MEI document contains an {% include link elem="mei" %} element, which in turn contains metadata, represented by an {% include link elem="meiHead" %} element, and the musical text itself, represented by a {% include link elem="music" %} element.
-The {% include link elem="meiHead" %} element, formally declared in the MEI.header module, is described in chapter {% include link id="header" %}.
+The most straightforward – and probably the most common choice fitting most of the usecases when encoding music – is the {% include link elem="mei" %} element.
+It contains an {% include link elem="meiHead" %} element for capturing metadata and a {% include link elem="music" %} element  for describing the musical text.
+A more detailed description of the application of {% include link elem="music" %} can be found in the course of this section <?TODO ref ?>.
+If you want to learn more about the use of the {% include link elem="meiHead" %} element – formally declared in the MEI.header module – please visit the chapter {% include link id="header" %} in the {% include link id="metadata" %} section.

 Other variations on this basic form are also available for the representation of: